upenn-acg/cis501/lab3-singlecycle/lab3-singlecycle.md

 To actually change the clock frequency, edit the file `lab3-singlecycle/system/mmcm.v` at line 139.
 You can use the slack reported by Vivado to guide your decision about a new frequency to choose.
 E.g., if your design has a slack of -2ns, then your clock period needs to be ≥66ns instead of the default 64ns.
 [This online calculator](https://www.sensorsone.com/period-to-frequency-calculator/) is handy for seeing that a clock period of ≥66ns means a frequency ≤15.15MHz.
 So you could set the parameter `CLKOUT0_DIVIDE_F` to be 66.25, which would yield a resulting clock frequency of 15.09MHz which is sufficiently slow.

 Re-run `make impl` and see if you achieve timing closure with the slower clock.
 You can also try running `make impl` multiple times, especially if you have a small negative slack, since timing closure may be achievable some of the time due to the nondeterministic choices made by Vivado.
 Overall, it pays to go with a slower clock than absolutely necessary.
-There are many ways to ask Vivado to try harder to achieve timing closure (without having to re-run it yourself), but then it runs for (even) longer.
+There are many ways to ask Vivado to try harder to achieve timing closure (without having to re-run it yourself), but then Vivado takes (even) longer to compile your code.

 ### Reporting timing results